Counting closed geodesics in strata: Geometry of a quadratic differential

 First we observe that the number of intersection points between $\omega_T$ and $\bar \omega$ inside of $F_\alpha$ is uniformly bounded.
 This is because both $\omega_T$ and $\bar \omega$ intersect $\nu_\alpha$ a uniformly bounded number of times.
 (This follows from the definition $(q, \tau)$--regular triangulation and the twisting assumption on $\omega$.)
 If two arcs inside of a cylinder have a large intersection number, at least one of them has to twist around $F_\alpha$ a large number of times.

-It remains to show that the number of intersection points outside of all cylinders $F_\alpha$ is abounded.
-To see this we observe that it is not possible to have a subsegment of $\omega_T$ and a subsegment of $\bar \omega$ that are disjoint from cylinders $F_\alpha$ and have the same endpoint.
+It remains to show that the number of intersection points outside of all cylinders $F_\alpha$ is bounded.
+To see this we observe that, for any thick subsurface $Q$, it is not possible to have a subsegment of $\omega_T$ and a subsegment of $\bar \omega$ that are contained in $Q$ and have the same endpoint.
 Otherwise, the concatenation would create a two segment curve $\beta$ that is non-trivial in $N$.
 Hence, it has to be homotopic to some curve $\alpha \in \cS_q$.
 Which means, $\alpha$ and $\beta$ create a cylinder with total negative curvature which contradicts the Gauss-Bonnet theorem.
 (See \cite[Lemma 5.6]{Rafi:minima} for a more detailed discussion.)

-Since the number of connected components of $N \setminus (\cup F_\alpha)$ is uniformly bounded, and $\omega_T$ and $\bar \omega$ can intersect at most once in each component, the total intersection number outside of cylinders $F_\alpha$ is uniformly bounded as well.
+Since the number of thick components $Q$ is uniformly bounded and $\omega_T$ and $\bar \omega$ can intersect at most once in each $Q$ we conclude that the total intersection number outside of cylinders $F_\alpha$ is uniformly bounded as well.
 This finishes the proof. \end{proof}

 \begin{lemma} For a quadratic differential $(X,q)$, $\alpha \in \Sqn$ and a $(q, \tau)$--regular triangulation $T$ we have

 \end{lemma}